rajkumar-qiskit/Gurukul-of-quantum-computing/README.md

 # Gurukul-of-quantum-computing
 Good luck for Quantum computing.
-This is the personal project on quantum computing for understanding  the basics.
+This is the personal project on quantum computing for understanding  the basics. please use https://nbviewer.jupyter.org/ to view code